Huayangcai/universal-waveguide-mass-energy/README.md

 ## Citation

-If you use this code in academic work, please cite the associated manuscript.
+If you use this code in academic work, please cite the associated manuscript:
+H. Cai, B. Chen, A universal waveguide mass-energy relation for lossy one-dimensional waves in nature. arXiv, https://doi.org/10.48550/arXiv.2602.04171.